The Arms Guide

 • No powder trickler

-Single stage presses are sturdy, cheap, and great for reloading rifle or pistol ammunition.
+Single-stage presses are sturdy, affordable, and great for reloading rifle or pistol ammunition.
 With some experience, you can reload about 100 rounds in an hour.

 Usually, the dies are referred to as the “stations” since each of them is used in one stage of reloading.
 After fitting the reloading dies, the turret is rotated over the case holder so that all the necessary reloading operations can be performed consecutively on one single case.
 With every pull of the handle, the turret rotates to the next station.
 This rotation can be manual or automatic.
 Stations in turret press include: